EgorBo/EgorBo.github.io/_posts/2019-07-01-peephole-optimizations.md

 ### Optimizations vs IEEE754

 Lots of this type of optimizations work for different data types, e.g. `byte`, `int`, `unsigned`, `float`.
-The latter is a bit tricky e.g you can't simplify `A - B - A` to `-B` for floats/doubles, even `(A * B) * C` is not equal to `A * (B * C)` due to the [IEEE754 specification](https://en.wikipedia.org/wiki/IEEE_754).
+The latter is a bit tricky e.g. you can't simplify `A - B - A` to `-B` for floats/doubles, even `(A * B) * C` is not equal to `A * (B * C)` due to the [IEEE754 specification](https://en.wikipedia.org/wiki/IEEE_754).
 However, C++ compilers have a special flag to let the optimizers be less strict around IEEE754, NaN and other FP corner cases and just apply all of the optimizations - it's usually called "Fast Math" (`-ffast-math` for clang and gcc, `/fp:fast` for MSVC).
 Btw, here you can find my feature request for .NET Core to introduce the "Fast Math" mode there: [dotnet/coreclr#24784](https://github.com/dotnet/coreclr/issues/24784)).

 As you can see, two `vsubss` were eliminated in the `-ffast-math` mode:
 <figure class="aligncenter">